squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 = Overview =

-The Peek and Splice feature looks at the TLS clientHello message and SNI info (if any), sends identical or a similar (to the extent possible) clientHello message to the server, and then looks at the TLS serverHello message.
+The Peek and Splice feature looks at the TLS Client Hello message and SNI info (if any), sends an identical or similar (to the extent possible) Client Hello message to the server, and then looks at the TLS Server Hello message.

 The final decision to splice, bump, or terminate the connection can be made at any of those steps (but what Squid does at step N affects its ability to splice or bump at step N+1!).